 Reid notified Republicans of the plan and noted they had used the process many times when they were in the majority.
 We will finish the job, he told them in a letter.

-Republicans said the Senate parliamentarian had ruled that Obama would have to sign the Senate bill into law before Congress could act through reconciliation, thwarting a possible Democratic effort to pass the measures in quick succession.
+Republicans said the Senate parliamentarian had ruled that Obama would have to sign the Senate bill into law before Congress could act through reconciliation.

-The changes are meant to ease concerns by Obama and House Democrats about the Senate's version of the bill.
+The changes are meant to ease Obama's and House Democrats' concerns about the Senate's version of the bill.
 They would include expanding subsidies to make insurance more affordable and more state aid for the Medicaid program for the poor.